jeyzer-community/jeyzer-demo/README.md

      The generated build number, the project name and version are injected as attributes in the jeyzer-demo.jar Manifest file.
 This context info will be accessed and stored in the application property card - at runtime - either automatically through the Jeyzer agent or programatically through the Jeyzer Publish API.
 This context info will finally permit to retrieve - at Jeyzer analysis time - the proper mapping file, either from the mapper repository (Tomcat, Nexus..) or from the default mapper file.

-The Jeyzer demo relies on a few demo libraries, also for demonstration purposes : shared profile handling, monitoring rules on dependencies..
+The Jeyzer demo relies on a few demo libraries which permit to demonstrate the shared profile handling and the monitoring rules on dependencies.

-Please read the [lib/README.txt](lib/README.txt) for more details.
+Please read the [lib/README.txt](lib/README.txt) for more details and check the [demo shared library project](https://github.com/jeyzer-community/jeyzer-demo-shared).

 Note that the Jeyzer Demo is deployed by default by the Jeyzer Ecosystem Installer.